Harley, stung by tariffs, shifts some production overseas

-Harley-Davidson, up against spiraling costs from tariffs, will begin to shift the production of motorcycles headed for Europe from the U.S. to factories, to overseas facilities.
+Harley-Davidson, up against spiraling costs from tariffs, will begin to shift the production of motorcycles headed for Europe from the U.S. to factories overseas.

 The European Union on Friday began rolling out tariffs on American imports like bourbon, peanut butter and orange juice.
 The EU tariffs on $3.4 billion worth of U.S. products are retaliation for duties the Trump administration is imposing on European steel and aluminum.